Skip to main content

 For more information, see the AWS Tutorial on Requesting a Quota Increase.

-Verify that AWSServiceRoleForECS is enabled on your AWS Account before installation.
+Verify that AWSServiceRoleForECS is enabled on your AWS account before installation if your deployment uses ECS/Fargate-backed components such as Typesense.

 Run aws cli command: